maximiliano/work-at-olist/README.md

 - Each Record Start and End must always be sent in separated requests.
 - You application should check for 204 code status to verify the record was saved correctly.
+- You MUST send the timestamp in UTC timezone, do any convertion timezone conversion needed in your end.